Experience the Cave of the Winds at Niagara Falls

 Once we reached the top, we grabbed a quick bite to eat before moving on to our next attraction.

 Cave of the Winds is located in Niagara Falls State Park, which is recognized as the oldest state park in the USA.
+There’s an abundance of places to explore in the Niagara region.
 The park, located in the City of Niagara Falls, in Niagara County, contains the American Falls, the Bridal Falls, and part of the Horseshoe Falls, which continues over to Canada.
 You will find this amazing wonder in the northwestern part of New York state, just north of Buffalo.